www.QuantumBrainComputerInterface.com

 What if the infrared photons generated by mitochondria become entangled—either with each other or with neuronal structures such as microtubules?
 Could this create a cascading effect, where the entangled pairs feed back into neurons, allowing the classical communication of four possible quantum states to be transmitted through electro-neurochemical signaling?

-Is it negative energy that "by passes" the non-traversability of wormoles and the non communication theorem that allows direct communication with neurons?
+Is it negative energy that "bypasses" the non-traversability of wormholes and the no-communication theorem that allows direct communication with neurons?

-Could gravity be measured/observed and guided allowing quantum entanglement and the bell state measurements to transceived to allow the quantum operation?
+Could gravity be measured, observed, and guided, allowing quantum entanglement and the Bell-state measurements to be transceived to enable the quantum operation?

-Can you use negative time to attain coherence by sending to the past the quantum fluctuation measurements?
+Can you use negative time to attain coherence by sending the quantum fluctuation measurements to the past?

 More Science News on Quantum Entanglement and the Human Brain